2022 Pan-Pacific Winter High Seas Expedition

-In a major effort to fill our gaps in knowledge, as many as five research vessels will go out to sea in late winter 2022 to conduct the largest ever pan-Pacific, epipelagic ecosystem survey during winter, focused on understanding salmon and their ecosystems.
-The 2022 Expedition will involve a full ecosystem survey with pelagic trawling and detailed sampling of marine life in the upper ocean and will include research on physical, biological and chemical oceanography.
-There will also be a gillnet vessel deployed in the Gulf of Alaska, alongside the ships that will be trawling, to test the catch efficiency of different gear types.
-Novel technologies such as gliders, environmental DNA and genetic stock identification will be used to enhance research efforts.
-The 2022 Expedition will bring together scientists from Canada, Japan, the Republic of Korea, the Russian Federation, and the United States — the five member countries of the North Pacific Anadromous Fish Commission (NPAFC) — to build on research from the 2019 & 2020 International Gulf of Alaska Expeditions.
+In a major effort to fill our gaps in knowledge, five research vessels went out to sea in late winter 2022 to conduct the largest ever pan-Pacific, epipelagic ecosystem survey during winter, focused on understanding salmon and their ecosystems.
+The 2022 Expedition involved a full ecosystem survey with pelagic trawling and detailed sampling of marine life in the upper ocean and will include research on physical, biological and chemical oceanography.
+There was a gillnet vessel deployed in the Gulf of Alaska, alongside the ships that trawled, to test the catch efficiency of different gear types.
+Novel technologies such as gliders, environmental DNA and genetic stock identification were used to enhance research efforts.
+The 2022 Expedition brought together scientists from Canada, Japan, the Republic of Korea, the Russian Federation, and the United States — the five member countries of the North Pacific Anadromous Fish Commission (NPAFC) — to build on research from the 2019 & 2020 International Gulf of Alaska Expeditions.

 The Research Vessels